ryantd42/NY-Legislative-Git/2023/S2744A-2023/bill.md

  court administration for that purpose.
   §  2.
 Section 519 of the judiciary law, as added by chapter 85 of the laws of 1995, is amended to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01541-05-4
+ S. 2744--A  2

   § 519.
 Right of juror to be absent from employment.
-Any person who  is summoned  to  serve  as a juror under the provisions of this article and who notifies his or her employer to that effect prior to  the  commence-
+Any person who  is summoned  to  serve  as a juror under the provisions of this article and who notifies his or her employer to that effect prior to  the  commence- ment  of a term of service shall not, on account of absence from employ- ment by reason of such jury service, be subject to discharge or penalty.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01541-01-3
- S. 2744  2

- ment  of a term of service shall not, on account of absence from employ- ment by reason of such jury service, be subject to discharge or penalty.
  An employer may, however, withhold wages of any such employee serving as